 The ticket machines are easy to use and there are a few kinds.
 I used the gray ones which accept credit cards and offer very easy instructions in several languages.
 They give you every option for travel on every type of train they have running.
 Believe me it seemed as if they had a train running every 1/2 hour all day so I don't imagine you'd have a problem or that they'd run out of reserved seating (unless it were a holiday).

 If you want a cheaper fare there are slow trains (about 3hrs between Florence and Rome).
 For smaller stations these are sometimes your only option (I rode one between Florence and Pisa in 1 1/2 hrs).
 You do not need a reservation for these but if you opt for this fare get there early enough to grab a seat, otherwise you could end up standing.
 Just remember to stamp it in the yellow machine before you board.
 You will see them as you are walking to the train.

 Taking the train to/from Rome

 This is where my fellow VT'ers will really be in a snicker as a few of them have experience with my ulcers over sorting out Italian rail.
 I am pleased to say I've finally (well, mostly anyway) conquered that beast - and so can you!

 As is the case in most of Europe, trains are the primary mode of transportation in Italy and usually the easiest, most economical way to get from Point A to Point B. Because train travel is not so common in the US, figuring out how the system works can be a source of some anxiety for Americans taking their first trips by rail in a foreign country.
 Here's the good news:

-• Trenitalia operates the vast majority of the country's rail system so ticketing, schedules and whatnot is usually very consistent.
+• Trenitalia operates the vast majority of the country's rail system so ticketing, schedules and whatnot are usually very consistent

 • Stations in the major cities are well-staffed and you can usually find help.
 Approached politely, locals are usually very helpful as well.